567falk-png/sumo/docs/web/docs/Tutorials/Manhattan.md

 This Tutorial explains how to build a [Manhattan Mobility Model](https://en.wikipedia.org/wiki/Manhattan_mobility_model) in SUMO.
 In this model, a fixed number of vehicles drive randomly on a Manhattan grid network.
+Vehicles do not follow predefined routes, instead their movements at intersections are determined by turning probabilities.
-All files can also be found in the
+All required files can be found in the {{SUMO}}/docs/tutorial/manhattan directory.
-{{SUMO}}/docs/tutorial/manhattan directory.

 # Creating the network

-Creating Manhattan grid networks is supported by the [netgenerate](../netgenerate.md) application.
-The option **--grid** creates grid networks.
-The number of grid cells can be set using the option **--grid.number**.
+Creating Manhattan grid networks is supported by the [netgenerate](../netgenerate.md) application. [netgenerate](../netgenerate.md) is a SUMO tool that automaticlly creates road networks.
+The option **--grid** creates grid-shaped networks.
+The size of the grid can be configured with options such as **--grid.number**, which defines the number of grid cells.
+Further settings allow changing the cell size, number of lanes, and junction types.
-There are various options to configure the size and number of the cells and to change the number of lanes and types of junctions.
-The options for this tutorial are written in a configuration file.
+For this tutorial, all network settings are stored in a configuration file (manhattan.netgcfg).
 The network is created by calling

 ```
 netgenerate -c manhattan/data/manhattan.netgcfg
 ```
+This command generates the file net.net.xml, which contains the complete road network used in the later simulation steps.

 # Generating vehicles

+In this section we explain the concept; the actual vehicle generation follows below.

-The vehicles in a Manhattan mobility model drive randomly according to specified turning ratios.
-This type of mobility is supported by the [jtrrouter](../jtrrouter.md) application.
-This application requires `<flow>`-definitions as input to define the starting point and starting times of vehicles.
+The vehicles in a Manhattan mobility model drive randomly according to specified turning ratios, which define the probability of turning left, continuing straight, or turning right at intersections.
+This type of movement is supported by the
+[jtrrouter](../jtrrouter.md) application.
+This application requires `<flow>`-definitions as input, which specify where and when vehicles enter the network.
+The actual routes are generated later by jtrrouter based on the turning ratios.

 ## Generating random flows for jtrrouter

-The [randomTrips.py](../Tools/Trip.md#randomtripspy) tool can be used to generated suitable randomFlows with the following options.
-If the **--trip-attributes** option is not recognized correctly, try using double quotes around the option value and escape double quotes inside.
+In this step vehicle flows are created.
+The [randomTrips.py](../Tools/Trip.md#randomtripspy) tool generates a flows.xml file containing the starting points and departure times of the vehicles.

+Run the following command
 ```
  <SUMO_HOME>/tools/randomTrips.py -n net.net.xml -o flows.xml --begin 0 --end 1 \
        --flows 100 --jtrrouter \
        --trip-attributes 'departPos="random" departSpeed="max"'
 ```

-The option **--flows 100** defines the number of vehicles that shall drive in the network.
-Usually a `<flow>` is used to define multiple vehicles but in this case each flow generates just a single vehicle at the start of the simulation (hence the option **--end 1**).
+This creates 100 vehicles that enter the network at the beginning of the simulation.
 The option **--jtrrouter** must be set to generate flows without destination.
 Otherwise the generated vehicles might end their trip too early.
+The option **--end 1** ensures that all vehicles are generated at the start of the simulation.
 The arguments supplied to option **--trip-attributes** are set to ensure that multiple vehicles may enter the source edge in the first step.

+After running the command, a new file called flows.xml should be created.
+This file is used as input for the next step.

 The options are also encoded in the script runner.py.